-In B.C., general powers of attorney don’t specify limitations on the powers of the attorney in the document, but the attorney is only permitted to handle the donor’s financial and legal affairs.
+In B.C., general powers of attorney don’t specify limitations on the powers of the attorney in the document, but the attorney is only permitted to handle the adult’s financial and legal affairs.

 The attorney cannot make decisions regarding medical treatment or other personal affairs that can be dealt with using representation agreements.

 At common law, unless expressly stated in the document, a general power of attorney will cease to have any effect if the adult becomes mentally incapable.
 This is why an enduring power of attorney is more effective for estate planning purposes.

 Specific powers of attorney (which are sometimes called limited powers of attorney) specify limitations in the document on the general powers given in a general power of attorney.

 The power can be limited in subject matter (such as a particular property) or limited in time (valid until a certain date).